annychang1111/Networked-Painting/README.md

 # Networked-Painting
-A collaborative painting app that allows two people to paint on a same canvas over the network
+A collaborative painting app that allows two people to paint on the same canvas over the network

 ------------------
 CONTROLs :